axelarnetwork/interchain-token-service/docs/index.md

 function tokenApprove(bytes32 tokenId, uint256 amount) external payable
 ```

-Approves a specified amount of tokens to the token manager.
+Approves a specified amount of tokens to the service.

 #### Parameters